entigolabs/entigo-pipeline-plugin/README.md

 ## ArgoCD Environmental variables

-* ARGO_CD_SELECTOR - sets a value which is used to select a connection based on the configured connection matchers.
+* ARGO_CD_SELECTOR - **Required**, sets a value which is used to select a connection based on the configured connection matchers.
 For example: `env.GIT_BRANCH`

 ## ArgoCD Job options

 ### argoCDConnections

+**Optional**, overrides the global configuration of connection matchers.
 Can be set through the Job UI or DSL.
-Overrides the global configuration of connection matchers.
 Parameters:

 * List of connection matchers
     * Pattern - view Matching Pattern in ArgoCD configuration section